 Each honours stream program must contain at least 42 credits of upper-level Science courses plus 7 additional credits (required by Integrated Sciences) of upper-level Science or science-related courses, for a total of 49 credits.

-Programs integrating exclusively within the life sciences must include BIOL 200 and one of BIOL 201, BIOC 202, BIOC 203, or BIOC 300.
+It is recommended that programs integrating exclusively within the life sciences include BIOL 200 and one of BIOL 201, BIOC 202, or BIOC 203.
 By “life sciences” we mean all fields that study or are related to living organisms including, for example, Biochemistry and Psychology.
 See Wikipedia for more examples.
 The boundary is fuzzy so err on the side of caution and plan to take these courses if you have doubts.

 In addition to those courses designated by the Faculty of Science to have Science credit, Integrated Sciences also accepts the following science-related courses towards your Integrated Sciences upper-level requirement (therefore, as part of the additional 10 credits required for the major stream, or 7 credits required for honours):

-- CONS 355-359 Haida Gwaii Semester in Natural Resource Studies
+- HGSE 355-359, Haida Gwaii Semester in Natural Resource Studies

-- KIN 389 Neuromuscular Integration of Human Movement
+- KIN 313 Neuromuscular Integration of Human Movement (previously KIN 389)

 - PATH 417 Human Bacterial Infections